oracle/macaron/docs/source/pages/using.rst

 .. code-block:: shell

-  ./run_macaron.sh analyze -rp https://github.com/micronaut-projects/micronaut-core -sbom <path_to_sbom>
+  ./run_macaron.sh macaron analyze -rp https://github.com/micronaut-projects/micronaut-core -sbom <path_to_sbom>

 With ``path_to_sbom`` is the path to the SBOM you want to use.